 How do I apply?

-You may download an application off this website, call, write, or stop by (see the "about us" tab for location addresses).
+You may download an application off this website, call, write, or stop by (see the "Contact Us" tab for location addresses).
 Once completed, you may send it by email, mail, fax, or drop it off in person.
 Please see the contact us page for training center addresses and contact information.

 There is no fee to apply.